Cannibal (EP): Composition

-Lyrically, the song has been described as a pride anthem, with Kesha noting the song's lyrics were to be taken as "a celebration of any sort of quirks or eccentricities."
+Lyrically, the song has been described as a Pride anthem, with Kesha noting the song's lyrics were to be taken as "a celebration of any sort of quirks or eccentricities."

 Promotion

 To promote the album, Kesha made several performances worldwide.
-Her first televised appearance was in Australia, where she performed "We R Who We R" for the time on the Australian X Factor on November 14, 2010.
+Her first televised appearance was in Australia, where she performed "We R Who We R" for the time on season 2 of the Australian X Factor on November 14, 2010.
 Following the performance, Kesha performed the song at the American Music Awards on November 21, 2010, in the United States.
 Kesha opened the performance with "Take It Off" before transitioning into "We R Who We R".
 "Blow" and "Animal" were performed live on May 22, 2011, at the Billboard Music Awards; the performance opened with "Animal" as Kesha sang suspended over the stage in a structure shaped like a diamond.
 Midway through the performance she dropped backwards into her crowd of background dancers then transitioned into "Blow".
 The performance featured glitter cannons and the dancers wore orange unicorn heads.
 The album received further promotion from her first headlining world concert tour, entitled the Get Sleazy Tour, which began on February 15, 2011, in Portland, Oregon.